Detecting the skewness of data from the five-number summary and its application in meta-analysis: Detecting the skewness from the five-number summary

-\subsection{Detecting the Skewness under Scenario $\mathcal{S}_{1}$}
+\subsection{Detecting the skewness under scenario $\mathcal{S}_{1}=\{a,m,b;n\}$}

 We first consider scenario $\mathcal{S}_1$ where the minimum, median, and maximum values are available together with the sample size.
 When the data are normally distributed, we expect that the distance between $a$ and $m$ should be not far away from the distance between $m$ and $b$.
-More specifically, by Lemma \ref{lemma1} in the Appendix B and the facts that $E(m-a)=\sigma E(Z_{(2Q+1)}-Z_{(1)})$ and $E(b-m)=\sigma E(Z_{(n)}-Z_{(2Q+1)})$, we have $E(m-a)=E(b-m)$.
+More specifically, by Lemma \ref{lemma1} in Appendix A and the facts that $E(m-a)=\sigma E(Z_{(2Q+1)}-Z_{(1)})$ and $E(b-m)=\sigma E(Z_{(n)}-Z_{(2Q+1)})$, we have $E(m-a)=E(b-m)$.
 In view of this, we define $\theta_1=E(b-m)-E(m-a) = E(a+b-2m)$ as the level of skewness for the underlying distribution of the data.
 Then to detect the skewness of data, we propose to consider the following hypotheses:

-When the null hypothesis is rejected, we conclude $\theta_1\neq 0$ so that the data are significantly skewed.
-Further by the flow chart in Figure \ref{fig:meta_procedure}, we recommend not to include the corresponding study in the meta-analysis for normal data, as otherwise it may yield misleading results for decision making.
+If the null hypothesis is rejected, we then conclude that the data are significantly skewed, and moreover by the flow chart in Figure \ref{fig:meta_procedure}, we recommend practitioners to take the proper choice from the three options for skewed studies.

-Under scenario $\mathcal{S}_1$, the level of skewness $\theta_1$ can be naturally estimated by $a+b-2m$, which is probably also the only available estimator due to the limited data sources.
-An illustration example is also given in the Appendix A for demonstrating the suitability of applying $a+b-2m$ to detect the skewness of data.
-More specifically, by the Wald test (\citealp{Casella2002}), we consider the test statistic as